juanmiguelrl/breast-cancer-subtyping/README.md

 ## Program options:
 (Options described in order, all of them need to be executed at least once in order to be able to use the next one)
+--m : download manifest from GDC
---d : to downscale the wsi files
+--dl : download slides from a manifest file using the gdc-client program --d : to downscale the wsi files
 --s : to store the images together
---f : filters the images, crops them to take only one tissue sample and rescales them to the desired size
---c : clasifies the images and slits them in train and test sets
+--f : filters the images applying the options indicated --c : clasifies the images and slits them in train and test sets
 --t : this option os to execute the training of the neural network
 --e : to evaluate the model indicated with the dataset indicated